aspose-words/Aspose.Words-Documentation/java/what-s-new-in-aspose-words-for-java/_index.md

 A simple way to get and apply a pattern to the fill of any fillable objects in a document has been presented.
 For this purpose, the [Patterned](https://apireference.aspose.com/words/java/com.aspose.words/fill#patterned(int)) method with two overloads and the [Pattern](https://apireference.aspose.com/words/java/com.aspose.words/fill#Pattern) property have been added to the [Fill](https://apireference.aspose.com/words/java/com.aspose.words/Fill) class and the [PatternType](https://apireference.aspose.com/words/java/com.aspose.words/PatternType) enumeration has been added to the Constants.

+#### Insert GIF into the Document Model

+The ability to insert a GIF image into the document model using the [InsertImage](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#insertImage(byte[])) method has been introduced.
+Please note that saving a document to a format different from DOCX, DOTX, DOCM, DOTM, FOPC causes the conversion of GIF images to PNG.

 ### Conversion

 A new overload of the [InsertHtml](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#insertHtml(java.lang.String,int)) method with extended options has been implemented to make this operation more flexible.